CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9A - Solar Eclipses.md

 # Part 3.
 Syzygy
 In astronomy, the word [*syzygy*](https://en.wikipedia.org/wiki/Syzygy_(astronomy)) refers to phenomena where three or more celestial bodies are in one line.
-This can result in these phenomena:
+If one of those bodies is the observer (i.e. the Earth), this can result in these phenomena:
 1. Transits
    - When an object passes in front of a larger object, covering part of it.
 2. Occultations